Shard polytopes: Shard polytopes

 which shows the inclusion from left to right.
-The other inclusion is analogous. \end{proof}
+(All the verifications are straightforward except for maybe the last one, where there is a cancelation of $\b{e}_{x}$ and $-\b{e}_{x}$ coming from $\chi(M_{\le x})$ and $\chi(M_{\ge x})$.)
+The other inclusion is similar. \end{proof}

-Note that \cref{thm:inductiveMinkowskiSum} provides an inductive definition of shard polytopes as a Minkowski sum and difference of shard polytopes of up arcs, which are simplices as shown in~\cref{exm:LodayAssoMinkowskiSum}.
+Note that \cref{thm:inductiveMinkowskiSum} provides an inductive definition of shard polytopes as a Minkowski sum and difference of pseudoshard polytopes of up arcs, which are simplices as shown in~\cref{exm:LodayAssoMinkowskiSum}.
 As it turns out, this recovers a formula first found by F.~Ardila, C.~Benedetti and J.~Doker in the context of matroid polytopes~\cite{ArdilaBenedettiDoker}.
 We will revisit this formula in \cref{subsubsec:FStoSP}.

 Before that, we use this formula to explain the behavior of shard polytopes reflected in Figure~\ref{fig:weirdPermutahedron}\,(right).
 It shows that, for $n=4$, the sum of all shard polytopes of the minimal arcs in the forcing poset (those with $a=1$ and $b=n$) is a permutahedron.
-This is the general case.
+The following statement shows that this is also the case for any~$n$.

-\begin{proposition} The Minkowski sum $\sum_\arc \shardPolytope$ over all minimal arcs~$\arc$ in the forcing poset is a zonotope combinatorially equivalent to the permutahedron.
+\begin{corollary} The Minkowski sum $\sum_\arc \shardPolytope$ over all minimal arcs~$\arc$ in the forcing poset is a zonotope combinatorially equivalent to the permutahedron.
 More precisely,